elisemercury/csap-bot/README.md

 ## Bot Idea

-In times like these, where programmability is on the top priority list of most IT companies - why make use of good only mailerlists, when you can broadcast notifications via a Webex bot?
+In times like these, where programmability is on the top priority list of most IT companies - why make use of old-fashioned mailerlists, when you can broadcast notifications via a Webex bot?
 The GoCSAP bot is an improved replacement for emails.

 Benefits: